2 Visionary Storyteller’s: A Deep Dive into Christopher Nolan and Quentin Tarantino’s Cinematic Mastery.

 The Iconic Antiheroes of Quentin Tarantino

-In contrast, Tarantino’s protagonists are often antiheroes who live in ethically dubious environments.
-Many of his characters don’t change; instead, they remain true to the personalities that their eccentricities, attitudes, and motivating factors have shaped.
-Characters like Django in Django Unchained (2012) and The Bride in Kill Bill are more stereotypical than complicated; they reflect exaggerated qualities that support the genre norms that Tarantino likes to disrupt.
+By contrast, Tarantino’s protagonists are often antiheroes who inhabit morally gray worlds.
+Many of his characters ignore evolution; they hold fast to personalities their quirks, temperaments and motivators have frozen into place.
+Django and The Bride in Kill Bill (both 2003) are more archetypal than nuanced; they have hyperbolic traits that serve to reinforce genre conventions that Tarantino delights in subverting.

 Christopher Nolan: The Craftsman of Philosophy